 Under Stage 2 of the project, Kimberley Agricultural Investment has committed to the development of 7,400ha of the Goomig (Weaber Plain) farm area with an option to develop a further 6,000ha of Knox Plain land.

-The Ord River Irrigation Expansion Project is being managed by the Department of Regional Development as the Lead Agency in conjunction with a range of government departments and agencies, including the Department of State Development.
+The Ord River Irrigation Expansion Project is being managed by the Department of Regional Development as the Lead Agency in conjunction with a range of government departments and agencies, including our department.